leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/elastic-google-cloud-infra-scaling-and-automation.md

 Different applications and workloads require different network connectivity solutions.
 Google supports multiple ways to connect your infrastructure to GCP.
 This module focus on GCP's hybrid connectivity products, which Cloud VPN, Cloud Interconnect, and Peering

 ### Cloud VPN

+What is the purpose of Virtual Private Networking (VPN)?
+A: To enable a secure communication method (a tunnel) to connect two trusted environments through an untrusted environment, such as the Internet.
+VPNs use IPSec tunnels to provide an encapsulated and encrypted path through a hostile or untrusted environment.

 Google Cloud offers two types of Cloud VPN gateways:
 1. HA VPN
 1. Classic VPN